lucee/lucee-docs/docs/03.reference/01.functions/structevery/_examples.md

 	cat: "meow"
 };

-allAnimalsAreNoisy = animals.every(function(key) {
+// Use every() to iterate over keys in struct.
+Closure returns true/false. allAnimalsAreNoisy = animals.every(function(key) {
 	// If the key has a value return true (noisy animal) if (animals[arguments.key].len()) {